Safety Tips for Car Accidents Involving Children

 Proper Seating Arrangement

-Arguably the most important starting place is to ensure proper seating arrangement.
+Arguably, the most important starting place is to ensure proper seating arrangement.
 This has two important elements to it that you must remember.

 Firstly, where your child sits is crucial.
 Kids under the age of 13 should always sit in the backseat.
 Front seats may seem more fun to your child, but they have airbags that can be extremely dangerous for kids should they deploy.

 Assuming your child is roughly the same size as their peers, a rear-facing car seat should be used until it is outgrown around age 2-3.
 At this point, they should be graduated to a forward-facing car seat.
-This should be used until your child is too large, which generally happens around ages 5-7.
+This should be used until your child is too large, generally around ages 5-7.

 When you keep your child in the back seat with the proper seating choice, you greatly increase their safety during an accident.